rfresh2/XaeroPlus/README.md

 # Xaero Versions

 Each XaeroPlus release is only compatible with a specific version of Xaero's WorldMap and Minimap.
+Xaero's Minimap can be swapped out for [BetterPVP](https://chocolateminecraft.com/betterpvp2.php)

 Download and include these mods **in addition** to `xaeroplus-xx.jar` (3 jars total).